SummaryRead the full fact sheet

 Food labelling and gluten

 The product ingredient label may not list 'gluten' as a component.
-However, under mandatory labelling standards, all ingredients and food additives derived from wheat, rye, barley, triticale or oats must be declared on food labels.
+However, under mandatory labelling standards, all ingredients and food additives derived from wheat, rye, barley, triticale or oats must be declared on food labels in Australia.
 Processing aids must also be declared if they are present in the final product.

 There is an Australian Food Standard for foods labelled 'gluten free'.
-When foods are tested using the prescribed test, there must be 'no detectable gluten'.
-Currently, this test is sensitive to 0.0003 per cent (three parts per million).
+When these foods are tested, there must be 'no detectable gluten'.
+Currently, this test is sensitive to 0.0003 per cent (three parts per million), which is the lowest amount that can be detected (also known as the limit of detection).

 Where to get help